LGBTQ rights in Alabama: Public opinion

 A 2017 Public Religion Research Institute (PRRI) poll found that 42% of Alabamians supported same-sex marriage, while 51% were opposed.
 7% were undecided.
 The same poll also found that 58% supported an anti-discrimination law covering sexual orientation and gender identity.
 34% were against.
 Additionally, 51% were against allowing public businesses to refuse to serve LGBTQ people due to religious beliefs, while 41% supported allowing such religiously-based refusals.

 A 2022 Public Religion Research Institute (PRRI) poll found that 53% of Alabamians supported same-sex marriage, while 41% were opposed.
 6% were undecided.
 The same poll also found that 69% supported an anti-discrimination law covering sexual orientation and gender identity.
 26% were against.
 5% were undecided.
 Additionally, 47% were against allowing public businesses to refuse to serve LGBTQ people due to religious beliefs, while 46% supported allowing such religiously-based refusals.
 6% were undecided.

+In 2025, support for same-sex marriage increased to 54% of Alabamians.
+66% supported anti-discrimination laws, and 50% were opposed to religiously based refusals.